The University of Washington Sleep Medicine Fellowship Program offers an ACGME accredited clinical fellowship.

 - Otolaryngology-enhanced Track (limited to Otolaryngology trained applicants with focus on sleep surgery)

-- Create a safe, supportive, and inclusive training environment that values diversity and tolerance.
+- Provide a safe, supportive, and diverse training environment